-All studies were performed in accordance with the NIH Guide for the Care and Use of Laboratory Animals and were approved byInstitutional Animal Care and Use Committee.
-Six young male C57BL/6J mice were obtained from Jackson Laboratories at 8 weeks of age.
-Six old (20 mo ) male C57BL/6 mice were obtained from the National Institute of Aging rodent facility.
-Animals were housed in vivarium for month in microisolator cages (Lab Products Inc., Seaford DE).
+All studies were performed in accordance with the NIH Guide for the Care and Use of Laboratory Animals and were approved by our Institutional Animal Care and Use Committee.
+6 young male C57BL/6J mice were obtained from Jackson Laboratories at 8 weeks of age.
+6 old (20 months) male C57BL/6 mice were obtained from the National Institute of Aging rodent facility.
+Animals were housed in our vivarium for 1 month in microisolator cages (Lab Products Inc., Seaford, DE).
 Mice experienced a 12:12 lighting cycle (lights on 0600 CST) and were provided with chow (Envigo Teklad #7012) and water ad libitum.

 Mice were euthanized with acute CO2 asphyxiation, followed by rapid decapitation.
 Brain was isolated from the skull and placed into ice-cold PBS (Hyclone SH30256.01).
 Under a dissecting microscope, cerebellum was separated from brain and flash-frozen in isopentane for 5–10 s.
 Frozen cerebellums were stored at -80°C in canonical tubes until shipping, at which time the tissues/tubes were packed in dry ice and shipped overnight to Brains Online for further analysis.

 Mouse cerebella were homogenized using a Misonix Sonicator 3000 ultrasonic cell disruptor (Qsonica, LLC, Newton, USA).
 Per mg cerebellum 4 μL of 0.5 M perchloric acid was added as tissue destruction matrix.
 After homogenization, the samples were spun down and supernatant was processed further for the quantification of glutamate, GABA, glycine, glutamine, tryptophan, dopamine, norepinephrine, serotonin, alanine, asparagine, and threonine.